Table of contents

 - Eye and leg movements

-Some sleep studies can be performed from home.
+Patients can perform some sleep studies from home.
 These modified studies record fewer body functions than at a sleep center but can usually be used to confirm a diagnosis from the comfort of your home.
 These studies measure airflow, breathing effort, blood oxygen levels and snoring.
-A home sleep study is not recommended for those with other sleep disorders such as central sleep apnea, restless legs syndrome, insomnia, or narcolepsy.
+Doctors do not recommend a home sleep study for those with other sleep disorders such as central sleep apnea, restless legs syndrome, insomnia, or narcolepsy.

 When not associated with a medical condition, your doctor will most likely recommend lifestyle changes to help you stop snoring.
 These include options such as losing weight, avoiding alcohol consumption close to bedtime, treating congestion with medications or nasal strips, avoiding sleep deprivation, and changing your sleep position.

-For OSA patients, one or more of several treatment options are available.
+For OSA patients, one or more of several options are available as treatments for snoring.

 These are form-fitting dental mouthpieces that adjust the position of your jaw, tongue, and soft palate in a way that keeps the airway open.
 You will work with a dental specialist and a sleep specialist to ensure that the appliance fits correctly and is working.
 Patients wearing these devices may experience excessive salivation, dry mouth, jaw pain and facial discomfort.